ShRx (Shell Receive)

 ShRx is what I call a “first-stage image builder,” meaning that it provides scaffolding for payload projects to work from.
 It configures OSes in a one-time mode that, when first started, will mount a “payload drive” and execute the scripts contained therein to configure a server.
 It helps create a head-down reproducible build process, and does its job well.

 Insecure containers like Docker are bad for development because they are complicated, often-changing, and opaque (who is going to read all that code?).
-Sofware like Ansible is no good either, because third party plugins are bad for security (know what your computers are doing) and worse, it leaves agents running on the damn box--totally unprofessional!
+Sofware like Ansible is usually no good either, because third party plugins make it hard to tell what your computers are actually doing, and worse, it leaves agents running on the finished box!
+In my view, "perfect" security would mean to keep the finished disk as-close-to-stock as possible.

 Usage